Tangent lines to circles: Tangent lines to one circle

 A tangent line t to a circle C intersects the circle at a single point T. For comparison, secant lines intersect a circle at two points, whereas another line may not intersect a circle at all.
 This property of tangent lines is preserved under many geometrical transformations, such as scalings, rotation, translations, inversions, and map projections.
 In technical language, these transformations do not change the incidence structure of the tangent line and circle, even though the line and circle may be deformed.

 The radius of a circle is perpendicular to the tangent line through its endpoint on the circle's circumference.
-Conversely, the perpendicular to a radius through the same endpoint is a tangent line.
+Conversely, that perpendicular to a radius through the same endpoint is a tangent line.
 The resulting geometrical figure of circle and tangent line has a reflection symmetry about the axis of the radius.

 By the power-of-a-point theorem, the product of lengths P̅M̅ · P̅N̅ for any ray PMN equals the square of P̅T̅, the length of the tangent line segment (red).

 No tangent line can be drawn through a point within a circle, since any such line must be a secant line.
 However, two tangent lines can be drawn to a circle from a point P outside of the circle.
 The geometrical figure of a circle and both tangent lines likewise has a reflection symmetry about the radial axis joining P to the center point O of the circle.
 Thus the lengths of the segments from P to the two tangent points are equal (this is sometimes called the Two Tangents Theorem, see Incircle).
 By the secant-tangent theorem, the square of this tangent length equals the power of the point P in the circle C. This power equals the product of distances from P to any two intersection points of the circle with a secant line passing through P.

 The angle θ between a chord and a tangent is half the arc belonging to the chord.

 The tangent line t and the tangent point T have a conjugate relationship to one another, which has been generalized into the idea of pole points and polar lines.
 The same reciprocal relation exists between a point P outside the circle and the secant line joining its two points of tangency.

 If a point P is exterior to a circle with center O, and if the tangent lines from P touch the circle at points T and S, then ∠TPS and ∠TOS are supplementary (sum to 180°).

 If a chord TM is drawn from the tangency point T of exterior point P and ∠PTM ≤ 90° then ∠PTM = ½ ∠TOM.